gocodebox/lifterlms-blocks/README.md

 ---

+## Installing

+**Via LifterLMS**

++ Since LifterLMS 3.24.0 this plugin is automatically included in the LifterLMS core codebase

+**Installation of the plugin via Zip file**

++ Download the zip file using the "Clone or download" button
++ On your WordPress admin panel navigate to Plugins -> Add New
++ Upload the zip file
++ Activate the plugin

+---

 This project was bootstrapped with [Create Guten Block](https://github.com/ahmadawais/create-guten-block).

 Below you will find some information on how to run scripts.